Logan Library: History

 In the 1970s, Cache County leaders indicated that they were interested in divesting themselves of the library and, in 1976, after many contentious debates about the future (including the discussion of a possible county-wide library system), Cache County sold its half of the library back to Logan City, recreating the Logan Library.

-In 1981, Mr. Ronald Jenkins was hired as director and, five years later, the Logan Library moved into its current location at 255 North Main (a remodeled Sears department store) in a dual-use arrangement with the city offices.
+In 1981, Mr. Ronald Jenkins was hired as director and, five years later, the Logan Library moved into the south half of the former Palace d’Or dancehall and later Sears store at 255 North Main in a dual-use arrangement with the city offices.
 During his directorship, the library expanded greatly in the quality and quantity of both its collection and services.

 In 2009, the Library was given the use of its entire building when the city offices moved into a new building.

 In 2011, Jenkins retired after 30 years as the library's director, having become the longest-serving library director in Utah.
 Robert Shupe, former Director of the Mohave County Library District, was hired as the new Director.

-In December 2012, the library reached a milestone event having checked out over 1 million items during the previous year.
+In December 2012, the library reached a milestone event, having checked out over 1 million items during the previous year.

-In 2017, Karen Clark, a 20-year employee of the library, was hired as director.
+In 2017, Karen Clark, a 20-year employee of the library, was hired as Director.

-On February 14, 2022, the library building at 255 North Main Street was demolished and is currently in the process of being rebuilt at the same location.
-The library materials are still available on a limited capacity at the Logan City Service Center at 950 West 600 North.
+On February 14, 2022, the demolition of the library building at 255 North Main Street began to make way for a new building at the same location.
+The library materials were available in a limited capacity at the Logan City Service Center at 950 West 600 North.

-Construction of the new library is expected to be completed in the spring or summer of 2023.
+Construction of the new library was completed, and the new building opened in March 2024.

+In March 2025, Michael Sauers was hired as Director.